zqqf16/Monster/README.md

 # Monster

-Monster is a virtualization app to run macOS and Linux VMs on macOS host.
+Monster is a virtualization app that is based on Apple `virtualization.framework`.
+It can run Linux or macOS virtual machines on macOS systems.

-It is still under development...
+It is still in development...

+*System requirements: **macOS 13.0 or higher***

 ## Snapshots